Extension Logo

 Adults

-• There are two groups of lacewings in Minnesota, one that is brown and one that is green.
+• There are two groups of lacewings in Minnesota: one is brown, and the other is green.
 They both look similar, with one group being light brown and the other light green.

 • Adults are often seen near lights on summer nights.